chi0tzp/svm-gsu/README.md

 feat_i 1:0.1 4:0.25 16:0.6
 ~~~

 corresponds to a 16-dimensional feature vector that is associated with the document id *feat_i*.
+An example mean vectors file can be found [here]().

 ### Ground truth file format